CityOfZion/props/docs/docs/sdk/recipes/fairSampling.md

 # Fair Sampling

 This example walks users through a scenario where they need to sample from a list of options in an honest way.
-This functionality is extremely useful in the scenario of a giveaway there the host wants to execute the event in a manner which is completely transparent and fair.
+This functionality is extremely useful in the scenario of a giveaway where the host wants to execute the event in a manner which is completely transparent and fair.
 Because the selection process is handled on-chain and the contract code as well as the execution path are transparent, anyone can verify the honesty of the selection process.